 This refers to any person staying in the Cayman Islands or intending to stay for at least six months.
-Note that this definition of "resident" in the census context has no legal implication whatsoever.
-Citizenship or status is not part of the definition and only the length of stay of a person defines the census resident population.
+This definition of "resident" in the census context has no legal implication whatsoever.
+Citizenship or status is not part of the definition, and only the length of stay of a person defines the Census resident population.